 The pre-law advisor is available to meet with interested UIC students from any college during individual advising sessions.
 Students are encouraged to meet with the pre-law advisor to discuss all aspects of the law school application process from LSAT preparation and letters of recommendation, to the personal statement and choosing the right schools.
 In addition to individual advising appointments, the pre-law advisor presents various workshops, information sessions, and experiential opportunities throughout the academic year.
 Each semester, a pre-law orientation session is presented, designed primarily for freshmen and students new to pre-law.
 Other on-campus sessions typically offered include: area law school information sessions, LSAT prep workshop, personal statement workshop, mock law school class experience, financing law school workshop, alumni in the law panel, and a professionalism workshop.
 Off-campus experiences such as organized visits to the Chicago federal courthouse are also planned each semester.

-Interested students should also be sure to take some time to look over the Law School Admissions Council’s website http://www.lsac.org and the UIC pre-law website http://www.las.uic.edu/prelaw.
+Interested students should also be sure to take some time to look over the Law School Admissions Council’s website and the UIC pre-law website.
 In addition, prior to taking the LSAT, most law school admissions counselors and pre-law advisors recommend completing at least an introductory course in logic, such as UIC’s PHIL 102, as the exam is heavily logic based.

 Guaranteed Professional Program in Law

-UIC has a Guaranteed Professional Program Admissions (GPPA) arrangement with John Marshall School of Law for entering freshmen and Chicago-Kent College of Law for sophomores.
-More information on GPPA is available in the Admissions section of the catalog or the GPPA website at http://gppa.uic.edu.
+UIC has Guaranteed Professional Program Admissions (GPPA) arrangements with John Marshall School of Law for entering freshmen.
+More information on GPPA is available in the Admissions section of the catalog or the GPPA website.